If you want a successful business, you need a high-performing workforce. But do you really know what that high performance looks like?

 If you’ve never formalised a regular feedback process (which is fairly common in smaller businesses), it’s definitely worth doing.
 Even if there’s only a few of you, you can really improve everyone’s work performance with this process – and it’s easier than you might think.

 Why carry out performance reviews?

-It also allows you to see any areas where your team is struggling, and give an opportunity to discuss ways to deal with this in the context of your culture or company structure.
+A performance appraisal also allows you to see any areas where your team is struggling, and reveal opportunities for improvement within your processes and company culture.

 How to develop a great performance review process

 With so many different ways your business could be structured, we can’t give you an exact template on setting out your performance reviews.